Dominic-Chuma/Game-Catalog/README.md

 4. For a list of all games played within a particular date range. https://projects.erlimited.com.ng/APIs/gameplay2.php

-5. For a list of the TOP 100 gamers per month. https://projects.erlimited.com.ng/APIs/player-data2.php
+5. For a list of the TOP 100 gamers per month for the duration of gameplay recorded so far. https://projects.erlimited.com.ng/APIs/player-data2.php

 NOTE: For some reason, my hosting service is having some challenge rendering my JSON data